Oliver Cheng, Associate Director

 This changing market combined with the insights from behavioural science elicits drives my strong interest in designing and conducting qualitative research.
 I am keen to use the tools offered by behavioural economics to better understand the drivers behind consumer decision-making and behaviour.

-Sarah Lu, Associate Director
+Sarah Lu, Senior Director and Partner

 Before joining The Behavioural Architects in 2013, I spent five years working at the Chinese brand consultancy Labbrand, where I developed expertise in applying consumer insights to branding across many industries, such as hotel and leisure industry, beauty, fashion, luxury brands, food and beverages.
 This inspired my curiosity and allowed me to better understand qualitative research.